Getting Started as a New PLSE Member

 Add Yourself to the PLSE Webpage

-We have a great page on the website where we host a (mostly) up-to-date listing of faculty and postdocs, graduate students, staff, and undergraduates.
+The website has a (mostly) up-to-date listing of faculty and postdocs, graduate students, staff, and undergraduates.
 You’re likely going to fall into one of these categories.
 The source of the PLSE website is hosted within the PLSE GitHub organization.
-If you don’t yet have access to the PLSE GitHub org, make sure to send Yihong your GitHub user name and cc your advisor.
+If you don’t yet have access to the PLSE GitHub org, send Yihong your GitHub user name and cc your advisor.

 - Clone the